Saturday, July 29, 2017

 a frustrated physicist is still looking for signs of new physics.

-Where are the experimental results supporting string theory, and is supersymmetry (Susy) a dead-born child?
+Where do the experimental results support string theory, and is supersymmetry (Susy) a dead-born child?
 How far away are we from the GUT (Grand Unification Theory)?

 Skeleton in John Ellis's office